hexparrot/mineos-node/docs/secure/iptables_hardened.md

 ### New logging

-There's now a newly-emerging logging opportunity, now that there are inbound services listening (22).
-We can further classify our logged packets by identifying packets that are 1) received by the host on a listening port and 2) not in any trusted subnets.
+There's now a newly-emerging logging opportunity; that is, to 1) catch traffic aimed at listening services but 2) are not from trusted subnets, and tag them separately.

 ```
-# iptables -A FRIENDLY -p udp -m udp -j LOG --log-prefix "udp.in.foreigner "
+# iptables -A FRIENDLY -p udp -m udp -j LOG --log-prefix "udp.in.foreign "
-# iptables -A FRIENDLY -p tcp -m tcp -j LOG --log-prefix "tcp.in.foreigner "
+# iptables -A FRIENDLY -p tcp -m tcp -j LOG --log-prefix "tcp.in.foreign "
 # iptables -A FRIENDLY -j DROP
 ```

 ## Understanding the packet flow

-While it seems like sending packets on ever-increasing paths, the information we seek most from a hardened host is now easier to distill than ever.
+Let's look at the current rules so far.
+We use the parameters "-vnL" which gives us [v]erbose, [n]umeric ports, [L]ist rules.
+This also gives us packet/byte counters.

 ```
 # iptables -vnL
 Chain INPUT (policy DROP 8 packets, 416 bytes)
  pkts bytes target     prot opt in     out     source               destination
+ 1134 61912 ACCEPT     all  --  *      *       0.0.0.0/0            0.0.0.0/0            ctstate RELATED,ESTABLISHED
  2478  137K MALICIOUS  all  --  *      *       0.0.0.0/0            0.0.0.0/0
- 1134 61912 ACCEPT     all  --  *      *       0.0.0.0/0            0.0.0.0/0            ctstate RELATED,ESTABLISHED
  1341 75108 STDIN      all  --  *      *       0.0.0.0/0            0.0.0.0/0
   663 36552 LOG        tcp  --  *      *       0.0.0.0/0            0.0.0.0/0            tcp LOG flags 0 level 4 prefix "tcp.in.dropped "
    15  1603 LOG        udp  --  *      *       0.0.0.0/0            0.0.0.0/0            udp LOG flags 0 level 4 prefix "udp.in.dropped "